SARMAD, THE CHEERFUL, NAKED MARTYR

 Miracles

-After his martyrdom the words, ”There is no but Allah” were heard from his mouth thrice.
+After his martyrdom the words, ”There is no god but Allah” were heard from his mouth thrice.
 Not only did his severed head recite the kalimah but it continued to praise Allah Almighty for some time afterwards.
-Aurangzeb ruled for nearly 48 years after Hazrat Sarmad’s martyrdom but never achieved and tranquillity.
+Aurangzeb ruled for nearly 48 years after Hazrat Sarmad’s martyrdom but never achieved peace and tranquillity.
 He spent a long time fighting in the Deccan and finally died there.

 Sheikh Bedreddin